Tomahawkd/tomahawkd.github.io/course/postgraduate/forensics.md

 <div style="text-align:center">
 <img src="/static/course/postgraduate/forensics/sim.png"  alt=""/>
 </div>

+A diagram showing a frontend connected to the management server which contains the server and framework.
+The server is connected to DB.
+It is also connected to the sensor which hosts the agent and plugins such as snort and spade.

 The OSSIM evaluates the risk as follows:
 $Risk = (Asset * Priority * Reliability) / 25$